peterdemin/peterdemin.github.io/source/12_articles/42-small-scale-deploy.md

 Downsides:
 - Considerable amount of bicycle reinvention.
   Tar balls need to have a custom versioning scheme, and a way to activate target version.
-  While every aspect is simple, the add up to overall project complexity and increase new engineer onboarding time.
+  While every aspect is simple, customization adds up to overall project complexity and increases new engineer onboarding time.

 ## Runtime-specific Packages